domfarolino/algorithms/src/algorithm_practice/String_Algorithms/initialToTarget/README.md

 This is a pretty interesting problem; the input is two strings, `initial` and `target` consisting of only 'A's and 'B's.
-The goal is to return whether or not you can create the `target` string from `initial`, by only performing one of two operations to the string at any given time:
+The goal is to return whether or not you can create the `target` string from `initial`, by only performing one of two operations on the `initial` string at any given time:

  1. You can add an 'A' to the end of the string
  2. You can reverse the string and add 'B' to the end of it